nandoflorestan/kerno/ROADMAP.rst

 - mixin composition, for applications made of multiple modules
 - Any layer can see the settings
-- reg to register adapters and enable inversion of control
 - action interface
 - Actions are composable
 - strategies